-Kentucky Revised Statutes 141.428(1) (a), effective 2005
+Kentucky Revised Statutes 141.428, effective 2005 Data Source: Kentucky Taxpayer Data

 A credit is available at a rate of \$2 per ton of qualifying coal purchased and used to generate power by an electricity generation facility investing more than \$150 million that is located in Kentucky and certified by the Energy and Environmental Cabinet as using clean coal equipment and technology and burning coal subject to Kentucky's severance tax.
 The credit may be taken against the taxes imposed by KRS 141.020 or 141.040, and 141.0401.
 The credit shall not be carried forward and must be used on the tax return filed for the period during which the eligible coal was purchased.